-Other income (charges) amounted to (P204.762) million and (P109.603) million as of December 31, 2023 and 2022, respectively.
+Other income (charges) amounted to (₱673.194) million and (₱109.603) million as of December 31, 2023 and 2022, respectively.
 Below presents the itemized discussion of the changes in other income (charges) - net account.

-- 37.75% net decrease in share in net income of a joint venture refers to the reversal of PGEC's share in net income of PWEI, initially presented at 40% prior to actual consolidation for the period of May to November 2023. - interest income increased mainly due to the full year effect of the interest earned from time deposits, MMPs and savings account derived primarily from KIC investment. - Net unrealized forex gain (loss) of (₱3.104 million) and ₱12,377 million for the year 2023 and 2022, respectively due to reinstatement of USD accounts to Peso; - upturn movement in the market value of the investments in FVPL, from net unrealized gain of ₱0.047 million to unrealized gain of ₱0.530 million; - change in accretion expense is mainly due to effect on consolidation of PWEI financials. - recognition of net impairment reversal (loss) amounting to ₱77.168 million, due to decreased projected production for Integrated Full Field Development Plan (IFDP) wells by 11.79MMBO, lower projected oil prices and increase in carrying value due to Etame reconfiguration project.
+- 37.75% net decrease in share in net income of a joint venture refers to the reversal of PGEC's share in net income of PWEI, initially presented at 40% prior to actual consolidation for the period of May 2023 to November 2023. - interest income increased mainly due to the full year effect of the interest earned from time deposits, MMPs and savings account derived primarily from KIC's investment. - Net forex gain (loss) of (₱3.104 million) and ₱12,377 million for the years 2023 and 2022, respectively are due to reinstatement of USD accounts to Peso; - upturn movement in the market value of the investments in FVPL resulted from net unrealized gain of ₱0.047 million to unrealized gain of ₱0.530 million; - change in accretion expense is mainly due to effect on consolidation of PWEI financials. - recognition of net impairment reversal (loss) amounting to ₱77.168 million in 2023 is due to decreased projected production for Integrated Full Field Development Plan (IFDP) wells by 11.79MMBO, lower projected oil prices and increase in carrying value due to Etame reconfiguration project. - bulk of the interest expense pertains to the interest due from loans.
+Increase in interest expense of 39.82% from ₱292.325 million to ₱408.736 million in 2022 and 2023, respectively, is mainly due to additional interest on new loans of PERC to fund the acquisition of EEIPC's interests in PWEI, PSC and PGEC and the effect on consolidation of 100% PWEI's interest on loan offset by the decline in subsidiaries' interest expense as a result of loan principal amortization;

-- bulk of the interest expense pertains to the interest due from loans.
-39.82% increase in interest expense from ₱292.325 million to ₱408.736 million is mainly due to additional interest on new loans of PERC to fund the acquisition of EEIPC's interests in PWEI, PSC and PGEC and the effect on consolidation of 100% PWEI's interest on loan offset by the decline in subsidiaries' interest expense as a result of loan principal amortization; - increase in miscellaneous income mainly due to higher time-writing charges relating to offshore wind projects which cover the period January 2020 to June 2023; and - Loss on remeasurement on previously held interest amount refers to the valuation performed due to PERC's acquisition of EEIPC's interest in PWEI.
+- increase in miscellaneous income is mainly due to higher time-writing income charges relating to offshore wind projects which cover the period January 2020 to June 2023; and - Loss on remeasurement on previously held interest amount refers to the valuation performed due to PERC's acquisition of EEIPC's interest in PWEI.